Defective Drug Lawyer in Sacramento

 Thousands of people—including family members who’d lost loved ones—joined a nationwide lawsuit against the drug’s manufacturer that’s still going on today.
 So far, a total of $22 billion has been paid out to victims who were able to prove they’ve been harmed by the drug.
 Demas Law Group, P.C., played a key role in ensuring several Sacramento Phen-Fen victims received just compensation for the injuries caused by the defective drug.

 That’s the same kind of effort the skilled pharmaceutical litigation attorneys at Demas Law Group, P.C., put into every case.
-We routinely hire the best experts in the field, such as investigators, engineers, doctors, vocational rehab counselors, and economists to go head to head with any insurance company and law firm hired against us.
+We routinely hire the best experts in the field, such as investigators, engineers, doctors, vocational rehab counselors, and economists to go head to head with any insurance company and a law firm hired against us.

 If your injuries stemmed from using a defective drug, we can help you obtain funds for damages, including compensation for current and long-term medical care, lost wages, reduced earning capacity, diminished quality of life, loss of relations, shortened life expectancy, and pain and suffering.